-ETSU entered the current decade with a strong, consensusdriven strategic plan that had previously been developed under the auspices of the Committee for 125.
+ETSU entered the current decade with a strong, consensus driven strategic plan focused on advancing the institution that had previously been developed under the auspices of the Committee for 125.
 Whether it was expanding graduate programming, building an interdisciplinary mindset, or initiating critical internal operations shifts, much of the reason ETSU had been able to accelerate through the challenges of the pandemic and emerge as a regional leader was due to the strategic foundations developed by the original Committee for 125.

-A forward-looking university that enjoys a robust reputation as a health sciences institution, ETSU is rooted as a hub of education and economic advancement in Appalachia, and is committed to the core tenets of equity and inclusion- were components of the Committee for 125 proceedings but were amplified and advanced by the work of several campus-wide task forces convened throughout the past year.
-The task forces, focused on research, equity and inclusion, student success and experience, ETSU Health, academic affairs, and fiscal sustainability, provided a broad opportunity to assess the challenges of the coming decade and ensured that as ETSU continued its second century of operations, the institution stayed fully committed to its foundational principles.
+These threads- a forward looking university that enjoys a robust reputation as a health sciences institution, is rooted as a hub of education and economic advancement in Appalachia and is committed to the core tenets of equity and inclusion- were components of the Committee for 125 proceedings but were amplified and advanced by the work of several campus-wide taskforces convened throughout the past year.
+The taskforces, focused on research, equity and inclusion, student success and experience, ETSU Health, academic affairs, and fiscal sustainability, provided a broad opportunity to assess the challenges of the coming decade and ensured that as ETSU continued its second century of operations, the institution stayed fully committed to its foundational principles.